AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlProblem.rst

-Additionally, the multipliers and constraint values for the phases inside of an optimal control can be retrieved as shown in the :ref:`phase tutorial <conobj-guide>`.
+Additionally, the multipliers and constraint values for the phases inside of an optimal control can be retrieved as shown in the :ref:`phase tutorial <phaseremove-guide>`.